 The “new” spoke for 72

 I watched the /5 wheels being trued at the factory in Berlin with great interest.
 I was amazed that they didn’t use a dial indicator.
 I had used one for years and didn’t know that anybody would do it any other way.
-The guy was good and could true an already laced up wheel in only 7 minutes, I timed him.
+The guy was excellent and could true an already laced up wheel in only 7 minutes.
 He did them all day long, but I did only about one a month.
-That is my excuse and I am sticking with it.
+That is my excuse, and I am sticking with it.

 BMW motorcycle spoke measurements

 We typically call the spokes for the /2 either 3.5 mm or 4 mm.
 That is what BMW calls them.
 While I knew these sizes, I just thought of them as “fat” or “skinny” spokes.
-Recently when I actually put a micrometer on the two spokes, I was very surprised.
-The 3.5 mm spokes are closer to 3 mm and the 4 mm spokes are closer to 3.5 mm.
+Recently when I put a micrometer on the two spokes, I was amazed.
+The 3.5 mm spokes are closer to 3 mm, and the 4 mm spokes are closer to 3.5 mm.
 I have no clue as to what that is about, but that is what I found.

-I must add that these measurements are for spokes that were common.
+I must add that these measurements are for common spokes.
 BMW made motorcycles to order according to the buyer’s specs.
 Some agency or larger customer could have ordered some special wheel with anything for spokes.
-BMW could have run out of the usual spoke and made up a few motorcycles with some odd brand of spoke that is different.
-You could own a BMW with original spokes and they may not fit this list.
-I am not claiming this list to be complete or the “gospel” either.
-I have seen too many “odd” things from BMW to ever be sure of what is “original”.
+BMW could have run out of the usual spoke and made up a few motorcycles with some odd spokes.
+You could own a BMW with original spokes, and they may not fit this list.
+I am not claiming this list to be complete or the “gospel,” either.
+I have seen too many “odd” things from BMW ever to be sure of what is original.

 In cases where I have a number of spokes from the same model, but different wheels, the variation in diameter can be .005″ or about .1mm.
 The length can vary too.